gkovan/secure-microservices-example/README.md

 Implementation Details of the Provider Microservice:
 ----------------------------------------------------
-The Rest controller is ...
+The Rest controller for the provider is com.ibm.microservice.sample.rs.SnoopResource.java.
+Before the Rest Controller executes, JWT filter processing is executed to validate the JWT token.

+The following is a description of how the JWT filter processing works which leverages the Spring Security framework.

 The WebSecurityConfig class extends BaseWebSecurityConfig class which extends the Spring Security WebSecurityConfigureAdapter class.
 The WebSecurityConfig class configure method, sets a filter for the JWT authentication processing filter.